 07:20 PM to 10:00 PM R

-This writing intensive course will focus on the ongoing legacy of our University’s namesake, George Mason, to the region and our nation.
+This course uses the broad topic of the ongoing legacy of our University’s namesake, George Mason, to the region and our nation.
 As such, the course is broadly defined to allow students to select topics from the colonial era through the modern era.
 Students may focus on local history, political or military topics of their choice or on subjects relating to women, slavery, education, religion, or culture more generally.
+Students may wish to explore the Mason family, or topics related to the history of George Mason University.
+They may want to focus on how different historical figures from this region have been remembered or perhaps forgotten.
 The objective of this historical methods class is for students to be introduced to the work of historians and to begin doing the work of a historian themselves.
-Students will be provided with a core set of skills to draw upon and utilize in upper-level coursework, in particular in preparation for taking the capstone course, History 499.
+Students will be introduced to a core set of skills to draw upon and utilize in upper-level coursework, in particular in preparation for taking the capstone course, History 499.
 Students will learn how to develop research questions, find and analyze both primary and secondary sources, organize their analyses into arguments that are supported by evidence, and present those arguments effectively in both written and oral forms.

 View 2 Other Sections of this Course in this Semester »